Jens Spahn: Non-profit organizations

+Controversies

 Corruption allegations

 When Der Spiegel investigated corruption claims over Spahn's financial activities — involving property he had acquired privately as well as deals he had made with PPE suppliers as health minister — Spahn demanded journalists’ names and attempted in court cases to prevent the media from publishing exact figures and details.

+Nazi analogy

+After the Vice President of the Bundestag, Aydan Özoguz (SPD) shared a post of Jewish Voice for Peace on social media, he compared her in October 2024 to Nazi politician and military leader Hermann Göring.
+Spahn was critized for this Nazi analogy.

 Personal life

 Spahn is a self-described Roman Catholic although he has problems with the Catholic Church and its sexual morality.
 He lives with his husband Daniel Funke, a German journalist and lobbyist, in Berlin's Schöneberg district.
 In December 2017, the two married in a civil ceremony at Borbeck Palace in Essen, officiated by the city's mayor Thomas Kufen.
 In an article of Süddeutsche Zeitung in July 2012, his homosexuality was mentioned for the first time.
 He is an honorary member of FC Bayern Munich.